 The food delivery market holds a great chunk of profit.
 In 2013, Takeout and delivery held an 18% market share of the fast food industry, which is increasing since then.
 The organized food business in India is worth $48 billion, or Rs 3 lakh crore, of which food delivery is valued at $15 billion (Rs 94,755 crore).
 Online food delivery niche grew 40% in the last 12 months, which makes it the fastest growing segment of the Indian eCommerce market.

 Home delivery and takeaways are expected to increase in popularity over the forecast period as consumers are looking for convenient options.
 Late working hours and chaotic traffic is driving sales of home deliveries.
 In addition, people attending late night parties and ordering food when they get home are driving sales of 100% home delivery/takeaway.
 Home delivery also works well for food operators.
+We expect a significant growth in the investments and profits in the sector.
+More and more restaurants are looking for online ordering systems to help them sell their food online.
 This type of outlet requires a smaller space, which translates into lower and cheaper rentals and consequently,lower capital investment (rental deposit, interiors, furniture).
 In addition, ongoing operational costs (staffing, utilities, etc) are also lower.

 In such a growing and attractive industry segment, there are a number of players who have made their mark.
 Some of the companies are listed below.